actigraph/ActiLifeAPIDocumentation/elements/filterOptions.md

   </tr>
   <tr>
     <td>UseLogDiaries</td>
-    <td>If enabled and the AGD file has them, ActiLife will use log diary times.
+    <td>Enable this option to only include log diary periods from analysis.
+This does not allow you to add log diaries.
+The log diaries must already be present in the AGD file.
+If UseWTVData and UseLogDiaries are both selected (and the file has both) the analysis will only include the overlapping periods of wear periods and log diaries.
         <p>Accepted Values:</p>
         <ul><li>true</li><li>false (default)</ul></td>
     </td>